magdap1601/static-website-GCP/README.md

 - [x] Create template website localy and add to created bucket also using Terraform.
 - [x] Deploy application using CI/CD on command 'push'.
 You can also change command to push resurces, for example 'pull request'.

-If you want to work with HCL you should install Terraform.
-When you create terrform files, for example backend.tf, main.tf or provider.tf (as in this example) is important to format code.
+When you create terrform files backend.tf, main.tf or provider.tf (as in this example) is important to format code.
 When you deploy application, unformatted code might create Error.

+**Quick start**
+1. Create repository, generate private key on GCP in IAM & Admin Service account and add to created repository.
+2. Push the code and build infrastructure :smile:

+**Screenshot**

 If the code works, you should see: